Diamondbacks vs. Orioles Player Props Betting Odds

 Walker Stats

-- Christian Walker has 130 hits with 34 doubles, a triple, 28 home runs, 55 walks and 87 RBI.
-He's also stolen eight bases.
+- Christian Walker has put up 132 hits with 34 doubles, a triple, 29 home runs and 55 walks.
+He has driven in 89 runs with eight stolen bases.

 Walker Recent Games